Nitrogen-vacancy center: Applications

 The spectral shape and intensity of the optical signals from the NV− centers are sensitive to external perturbation, such as temperature, strain, electric and magnetic field.
 However, the use of spectral shape for sensing those perturbation is impractical, as the diamond would have to be cooled to cryogenic temperatures to sharpen the NV− signals.
 A more realistic approach is to use luminescence intensity (rather than lineshape), which exhibits a sharp resonance when a microwave frequency is applied to diamond that matches the splitting of the ground-state levels.
 The resulting optically detected magnetic resonance signals are sharp even at room temperature, and can be used in miniature sensors.
 Such sensors can detect magnetic fields of a few nanotesla or electric fields of about 10 V/cm at kilohertz frequencies after 100 seconds of averaging.
 This sensitivity allows detecting a magnetic or electric field produced by a single electron located tens of nanometers away from an NV− center.

 Using the same mechanism, the NV− centers were employed in scanning thermal microscopy to measure high-resolution spatial maps of temperature and thermal conductivity (see image).

+Because the NV center is sensitive to magnetic fields, it is being actively used in scanning probe measurements to study myriad condensed matter phenomena both through measuring a spatially varying magnetic field or inferring local currents in a device.

 Another possible use of the NV− centers is as a detector to measure the full mechanical stress tensor in the bulk of the crystal.
 For this application, the stress-induced splitting of the zero-phonon-line is exploited, and its polarization properties.
 A robust frequency-modulated radio receiver using the electron-spin-dependent photoluminescence that operated up to 350 °C demonstrates the possibility for use in extreme conditions.